MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 - **Automate tasks for Active Directory and Exchange**.
 You can use it to automate almost any task on Windows like creating users in Active Directory and mailboxes in Exchange.

-There are many more areas of usage but the above is to give you a hint that PowerShell has come a long way.
+There are many more areas of usage but the list above gives you a hint that PowerShell has come a long way.

 ## Who uses PowerShell?

-PowerShell is very powerful and a lot of people working in multitude of roles can benefit from using it.
+PowerShell is very powerful and a lot of people, working in multitude of roles, can benefit from using it.
 Traditionally, PowerShell has been used by the System Administrator role but is now being used by people calling themselves DevOps, Cloud Ops, and even Developers.

 ## PowerShell cmdlets